 In the behind-the-scenes footage online we see that many Damara today live in a so-called ‘living museum’ where they entertain tourists by showing them their ‘traditional’ ways of living.
 It appears that the makers of the show visited this museum and on their way out decided to buy up the whole souvenir shop including its ‘staff’ to later use in the production of the program.

 It also evokes an idea that the western modern world of today and the ‘African tribes’ are the furthest extremes possible: The cavemen of Europe is too long time ago, but primitivism can still be found in far away places such as Africa.
 Therefore it is the perfect décor for a TV-show like ‘Welcome to the Kamara.’
-And because, as stated on the program’s website, the Damara today do not completely live traditional, the production crew had to hurry to make use of their most essential prop’s ‘authenticity,’ in order to make the whole thing possible.
+And because, as stated on the program’s website, the Damara today do not completely live traditional.
 Whether or not the show is fake or not, the Damara proof to be the essential link to primitivism we so badly desire in the ‘other’ in order to place them and ourselves on a linear timeline of modernity.

 The Damara were good enough to have their culture and history used as inspiration to get some folks to laugh.
 But apparently they were not good enough to be in on the joke.
 It was therefore up to black Dutch actors to fool the celebs.
 By being neither Damara nor Namibian, but posing as such while acting out a stereotypical caricature of an African tribe in order to fool the celebrities and getting people to laugh, the actors actually engage in a form of Blackface, ticking off another problematic box.